DipityBV/frontender.docs/documentation/controls.md

 currentMenu: controls
 ---

-## Controls
+# Controls
 A special kind of blueprint, only for controls.
 A control can reference another control.
 Frontender comes with a couple of core controls out of the box, these may be used alongside custom project controls.
-The following controls are build into Frontender:
+The following controls are part of the into Frontender core:

 | Control | Information
 | :---: | :---: |